NatOlk/animal-shelter-app/ansh-notification-service/README.md

   The unsubscription process is based on a unique token generated for the specific email address.

   Typically, the link to this endpoint is included in notification emails sent to subscribers.
 By clicking on the link, the subscriber can easily opt out of the mailing list at any time, ensuring they maintain control over their subscription preferences.

+  Additionally, this endpoint is also utilized in the main React application.
+Admins can manually unsubscribe a user for specific reasons, such as policy violations or other administrative decisions.

   This endpoint is publicly accessible and is not protected by any security settings.
 - **URL**: `GET /external/animal-notify-unsubscribe/{token}`
 - **Response**: `Subscription with token *token* removed`